'Re-examine all you have been told.

 Like many, I spent years of my life wondering why I found it difficult to sustain the physical and mental wellbeing I knew to be my birthright.
 There seemed to be no answers.
 I was told that it was just the way things were, and people with 'diagnosable mental illnesses' were just unlucky - the human equivalents of extreme, random, weather events.

 But you don't have to be diagnosed by the psychiatric services, or have cancer, to feel the dis-ease of modern life, especially right now.
-Huge numbers of people suffer from chronic illness, making them extremely vulnerable and dependent on a pharmaceutical industry uninterested in profitless cure.
+Huge numbers of people are suffering from chronic illness, and the pharmaceutical industry rarely has answers.
 Inevitable physical and, nowadays, mental deterioration is, we're told, just part of the human condition.
 This is part of the disease model with which we have been indoctrinated, and the need to challenge it is urgent.
 Thankfully, many across the world are actively engaged in this vital work.

 I encourage anyone who seeks understanding of what the New Science of the last thirty years has revealed about our place in our miraculous environment to watch the eminent triple board certified physician, regenerative agronomist and leading light of our era, Zach Bush MD explain the virome here.